 If you enjoyed this post, please share!

 What vegetables grow easily from seed where you live?
-Please let us know in the comments below.
+Let us know in the comments below.
+And if you found this post helpful, please share.
 Thanks!